 Building Stamina – Exercise #1 – The Farmer’s Walk

-The Farmer’s Walk is a classic exercise used by strongmen, as well as athletes looking to improve their strength, stamina and endurance.
+The Farmer’s Walk is a classic physical exercise used by strongmen, as well as athletes looking to improve their strength and energy levels, and boost stamina and muscular endurance.

-It will help you build muscle, improve performance, develop your core, burn fat, work on grip strength, enhance your balance and utilize muscles that you never knew existed.
+You will see muscle growth, improve performance, develop your core, burn fat, work on grip strength, enhance your balance, and utilize muscles that you never knew existed.

 Oh yes.
 It’s the whole 9-yards.